AdobeDocs/experience-manager-screens.en/help/user-guide/author-and-publish.md

 ![screen_shot_2019-02-07at31028pm](assets/screen_shot_2019-02-07at31028pm.png)

 The **Manage Publication** feature lets you deliver content updates from Author to Publish to device.
 You can publish/unpublish content for your entire AEM Screens project or only for one of your channels, location, device, application, or a schedule.
-To learn more about this feature, refer to [On-Demand Content Update](on-demand-content.md).
+To learn more about this feature, see [On-Demand Content Update](on-demand-content.md).

 ## Troubleshooting Tips {#troubleshoot-tips}